What Does a Victim Advocate Do?

 CHECK OUT ONLINE SCHOOLS

-If this field interests you but you're not in a position in life where you can easily attend school, check out the list of online schools provided by Criminal Justice Programs.
+If this field interests you but you're not in a position to attend school, check out the list of online schools provided by Criminal Justice Programs.
 The site offers links to the schools for more information.

 FIND JOB LISTINGS

-The National Center for Victims of Crime offers postings of job openings specific to this career.
+The National Center for Victims of Crime has job postings specific to this career.